HachiroSan/clickholder/README.md

 ## ✨ Features

-- 🖱️ **Smart Click Holding**: Automatically holds left mouse button when trigger key is held
+- 🖱️ **Auto Click Holding**: Automatically holds left mouse button when trigger key is held
 - ⌨️ **Customizable Trigger**: Configure your preferred trigger key (default: Left Alt)
 - 🔊 **Audio Feedback**: Clear sound indicators for state changes
 - 🔲 **System Tray Integration**: Runs quietly in your system tray

-- 🌙 **Modern Dark Theme**: Easy on the eyes during long gaming sessions
+## 🎮 How to Use

+1. **Launch the Application**
+   - Start Click Holder from the Start Menu or by running the executable
+   - The app will minimize to your system tray

+2. **Basic Usage**
+   - Hold the trigger key (Left Alt by default)
+   - Click your left mouse button once
+   - Release both keys - the click will continue automatically
+   - Click left click again to stop the auto-hold

 ## 🚀 Quick Start